isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 ## Format the footnote area

 The footnote area is where all footnotes are placed, generally at the bottom of a page.
-You can format the footnote area using CSS styles or the page layouts.
+You can format the footnote area using the page layouts or CSS styles.

+### Page layouts

+You can use the page properties for page layouts to style the footnote area in the different sections in a PDF document.
+For example, you can specify the margins and padding properties of the footnote area in a chapter.
+You can also change the border side, style, color, width, and radius.

+Learn about how to [work with the page properties of a page layout](./design-page-layout.md#page-props-page-layout).

 ### CSS styles